giraone/java-io-benchmark-sample/README.md

 ## Code

-All Java IO code is in [IoUtil.java](src/main/java/com/giraone/samples/io/IoUtil.java).
+All Java IO code is located in [IoUtil.java](src/main/java/com/giraone/samples/io/IoUtil.java).

-The JMH benchmark is in [IoBenchmark.java](src/main/java/com/giraone/samples/io/IoBenchmark.java).
+The JMH benchmark code and its annotations is in [IoBenchmark.java](src/main/java/com/giraone/samples/io/IoBenchmark.java).
-With the default JMH iteration settings, the test may take more than 5 minutes, so feel free to decrease the iterations or reduced the number of buffer sizes, which are tested.
+With the default JMH iteration settings, the test may take 10 to 20 minutes, so feel free to decrease the iterations or reduced the number of buffer sizes, which are tested.

 ## Results